legendarycode3/mastering-javaScript-course/README.md

 3. Input: A valid JSON string.
 4. Output: A regular “javascript object” or “array”.
 5. Common UseCases :
+5i.)
+Receiving data from a web server or API  call, where  the data  is typically transmitted as a JSON string.

 kINDLY FELLOW ME ON MY SOCIALS AND LEARN MORE TECH TIPS AND BECOME A TECH BRO YOU DREAM OF : <br/>